dmcquay/dmcquay.github.io/_posts/2015-09-18-cloning-rds-instances-for-testing.md

 Some settings are inherited from the snapshot and can't be changed when you call the restore-db-instance-from-db-snapshot command.
 You must wait until the instance is created and available and then perform a modification operation.
 In my case, I needed to disable backups.

+Always remember the `--apply-immediately` flag or else you'll be waiting until the next maintenance window for your changes to take effect.

 {% highlight bash %}
 aws rds modify-db-instance \